YuvrajDs1/ANN-Iris-Multi-Classclassification/README.md

 - **Deployment:** Interactive Streamlit app allows users to input feature values via sliders and see prediction results along with probability distribution.

 ---

+## Deployment

+The app is deployed and can be accessed at: "https://ann-iris-multi-classclassification-beibfgbsgvdefn2ca9hw3x.streamlit.app/"